AP Explains: Iran gas price protests quickly turn violent

 The International Energy Agency estimates that Iran spent more than any other nation in the world to subsidize fossil-fuel costs in 2018 — $69 billion in total.
 Over $26 billion went toward oil subsidies, the IEA said.

-Previous pushes to cut the subsidies sparked protests, so Rouhani’s government changed prices early Friday with no warning.
+Previous pushes to cut the subsidies sparked protests, so Rouhani’s government changed prices early Friday — at the start of the weekend in Iran — with no warning.
 The new prices are seeing consumers pay 13 cents a liter (49 cents a gallon) on their first 60 liters a month.
 After that, they pay 26 cents a liter (98 cents a gallon).

 Even with those hikes, Iran remains one of the cheapest places in the world to buy gasoline.
 A gallon of regular unleaded gasoline costs on average $2.59 in the U.S., according to AAA.